yusrap/100-Days-of-Code/README.md

 # My 100 Days of Code Challenge

-Currently at Day 1 and it's going great!
+Currently at Day 1 and it's going great! c:

-Check out my daily projects in their respective folders, will also link them here once completed c:
+Check out the projects I did so far:
+-